carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ### Scripting language

 Nextflow scripts are written using a language intended to simplify the writing of workflows.
-Languages written for a specific field are called Domain Specific Languages (DSL), e.g., SQL is used to work with databases, and AWK is designed for text processing.

 In practical terms the Nextflow scripting language is an extension of the [Groovy programming language](https://groovy-lang.org/), which in turn is a super-set of the Java programming language.
 Groovy simplifies the writing of code and is more approachable than Java.
 Groovy semantics (syntax, control structures, etc) are documented [here](https://groovy-lang.org/semantics.html).

 The approach of having a simple DSL built on top of a more powerful general-purpose programming language makes Nextflow very flexible.
 The